facultyai/faculty-sync/README.md

 $ sml-sync --help
 ```

-When the app is running, you can often type `?` to get help on a particular
+When the application is running, you can often type `?` to get help on a particular
 screen.

 Working with git repositories